Mikhail Mishustin: COVID-19 pandemic

-On 27 January 2020, Mishustin instructed the formation of an operational headquarters for the prevention of COVID-19 on 29 January, approved its composition.
+On 27 January 2020, Mishustin instructed the formation of an operational headquarters for the prevention of COVID-19 and on 29 January, approved its composition.
 Deputy Prime Minister Tatyana Golikova was appointed its chief.
 On 30 January, he signed an order to close the borders with China in the Russian Far East.
 On 18 February, Mishustin signed an order banning Chinese citizens from entering Russia.
 The ban has been in effect since 20 February.

 On 14 March, Mishustin created a Coordinating Council for the fight against coronavirus, which he personally headed.
 The next day, by presidential decree, a working group of the State Council was created, headed by Moscow Mayor Sergey Sobyanin.
 However, according to Dmitry Peskov, Mishustin's Coordinating Council is more important than Sobyanin's Working Group.

 Since 16 March 2020, flights to and from the European Union, Norway and Switzerland are limited to regular flights between capital cities (or Geneva in case of Switzerland) and Moscow Sheremetyevo Airport, and charter flights.
 Mishustin furthermore announced the closure of the border with Belarus for the movement of people, for which he was criticized by Belarusian President Alexander Lukashenko, and an entry ban for foreigners imposed from 18 March to 1 May.
 In addition, borders with other countries bordering Russia were also closed.

 On 18 and 19 March, Mishustin announced measures to support business.
 In particular, he instructed to defer the payment of taxes for travel agencies and airlines, as well as to defer insurance premiums for small businesses.
 On 19 March, he also announced the government's control over food and drug prices due to the coronavirus.
 It also temporarily lifted all restrictions on the supply of essential goods.
 On 20 March, Mishustin proclaimed that flights to the United States, United Kingdom and United Arab Emirates would be restricted.
 On the same day, Mishustin announced that six drugs for the treatment of COVID-19 had been developed in Russia and were being tested.